When the Chameleon Flowers Bloom: Reception

+The manga ranked second at the 3rd Late Night Manga Awards in 2024 hosted by Bungeishunjū's Crea magazine.
 The manga ranked third on Takarajimasha's Kono Manga ga Sugoi! list of best manga of 2025 for male readers.
 It was nominated for the 18th Manga Taishō in 2025 and ranked fifth with 51 points.
 It received the 29th annual Tezuka Osamu Cultural Prize's New Creator Prize in 2025.